In this undiscovered moment, Lift your head up above the crowd, We could

 JAGUARS AT BROWNS – David Garrard, say hello to Romeo Crennel's mind.
 Just wait until Romeo has good players on his defense.
 Meanwhile, Charlie Frye picks up Tom Brady's autobiography and begins reading.
 Reuben Droughns helps him with the first page.
 Browns 23, Jaguars 13

-VIKINGS AT LIONS – This week, Matt Millen blames Donald Rumseld and Barbra Streisand for his team's problems after Rumsfeld starts another war, and Streisand sings song from Yentl in a benefit.
+VIKINGS AT LIONS – This week, Matt Millen blames Donald Rumseld and Barbra Streisand for his team's problems after Rumsfeld starts another war, and Streisand sings songs from Yentl in a benefit.
 None of it helps.
 Like the Lions season, it's just more carnage.
 Mike Tice, after the game, recommends Millen take his team on a cruise.
 Vikings 30, Lions 17

 BUCCANEERS AT SAINTS – Soon, the Saints will be displaced from the Alamo Dome by women's volleyball players.
 So next year, each member of the Saints is required to live in a different state and then travel all night to an undisclosed location where they will be met by the other team's chartered luxury airliner.
 Buccaneers 26, Saints 25